Gawain: Children and relationships

-Hartmann von Aue's Erec is the first to mention Gawain's offspring, listing one "Henec the Skillful, son of Gawain" (Henec suctellois fil Gawin), among the Knights of the Round Table.
-Thomas Malory credits Gawain with three sons through the Lady of Lys, a sister of Bran de Lys/Lis (or "Brandles" in the Middle English The Jeaste of Syr Gawayne); they are named Florence, Lovell, and Gingalain.
-Both Lovell (Lioniel) and Gingalain (Guinglain) have previously appeared in the First Continuation to Chrétien's Perceval and in the Livre d'Artus.
-Gingalain is the only of them to play a significant role in further works, as the eponymous protagonist of Renaud de Beaujeu's Old French romance Le Bel Inconnu (The Fair Unknown), as well as of the Middle-English romance Libeaus Desconus and of its Middle High German version Wigalois (titled after Gingalain's name) by Wirnt von Grafenberg.
-Besides those children, the eponymous hero of Beaudous by Robert de Blois is the son of Gawain by the king of Wales's unnamed daughter, who is known only as the Lover (Amie).
-She might be the same as the also unnamed daughter of King Tradelmant of North Wales, a hitherto virgin who becomes pregnant by Gawain out of wedlock in the Prose Lancelot.
+Hartmann von Aue's poem Erec is the first to mention Gawain's offspring, listing "Henec the Skillful, son of Gawain" (Henec suctellois fil Gawin), among the Knights of the Round Table.
+Thomas Malory credits Gawain with three sons through the Lady of Lys, a sister of Bran de Lys/Lis (or "Brandles" in the Middle English romance The Jeaste of Syr Gawayne); these sons are named Florence, Lovell, and Gingalain.
+Both Lovell (Lioniel) and Gingalain (Guinglain) appeared previously in the First Continuation to Chrétien's Perceval and in the Livre d'Artus.
+Gingalain is the only son who plays a significant role in later works: as the eponymous protagonist of Renaud de Beaujeu's Old French romance Le Bel Inconnu (The Fair Unknown), as well as the Middle English romance Libeaus Desconus and its Middle High German version Wigalois (titled after Gingalain's name in this version) by Wirnt von Grafenberg.
+In addition to those children, the eponymous hero of the romance Beaudous by Robert de Blois is the son of Gawain by an unnamed daughter of the king of Wales, known only as the Lover (Amie).
+She might be the same character as the unnamed daughter of King Tradelmant of North Wales, a virgin who becomes pregnant by Gawain out of wedlock in the Prose Lancelot.